MetaCoq/metacoq/README.md

 To get the source code:

     # git clone https://github.com/MetaCoq/metacoq.git
-    # git checkout -b coq-8.8 origin/coq-8.8
+    # git checkout -b clean origin/clean
     # git status

-Check that you are indeed on the `coq-8.8` branch.
+Check that you are indeed on the `clean` branch.

 Requirements
 ------------